 The document comprises two main chapters.
-The first one lists opinions and guidelines issued by the European Data Protection Authority (EDPB) and national DPAs within the reference period (1 June 2021 - 31 October 2022).
+The first one lists opinions and guidelines issued by the European Data Protection Authority (EDPB) and national Data Protection Authorities (DPAs) within the reference period (1 June 2021 - 31 October 2022).
 The second chapter illustrates their impact on SMEs and MEs data protection policies.
+Eventually, the last chapter draws the conclusions of the report.